-Vitamin K deficiency bleeding of the newborn (VKDB) refers to spontaneous bleeding in a newborn caused by a deficiency of vitamin K dependent coagulation factors.
+Vitamin K deficiency bleeding of the newborn (VKDB) refers to spontaneous bleeding in a newborn caused by a deficiency of vitamin K dependent-coagulation factors.
 As vitamin K does not cross the placental barrier, is not present in breast milk, and is not synthesized in the sterile gut of a newborn, vitamin K levels are low in all neonates.
-VKDB is rare in industrialized countries as most children receive a vitamin K injection at birth.
+VKDB is rare in industrialized countries because most children receive a vitamin K injection at birth.
 VKDB is categorized as early-onset (within 24 hours after birth), classic (within 4 weeks), or late-onset (between 2–8 months).
-Common sites of bleeding include intracranial, subgaleal, gastrointestinal, and nasal.
+Bleeding is usually intracranial, subgaleal, gastrointestinal, or nasal.
 Treatment is focused on managing the bleeding with, e.g., transfusions and restoring bleeding homeostasis by administering vitamin K.

 Epidemiological data refers to the US, unless otherwise specified.